mokutsu/CSV_retrieval/README.md

 This web app uses the Ruby on Rails MVC Framework (Rails 4.0, Ruby 2.3.0), and runs on the Puma Webserver.
 The development/test databases are SQLIte3 and the production database is Postgres.
 Run rake db:migrate to set up database, and rails s to serve up a local version.
 See gemfile for all dependencies.

 # Deployment instructions
 This web application has been deployed to https://obscure-depths-90672.herokuapp.com.
+The requested CSV file (chart.csv) has already been uploaded in the production environment and should not be uploaded again.